registerguard/newsletter/README.md

 ### Intro

+> Before you begin, you might want to take a look at how the basic.py script works.

 This repo contains the scripts used to generate, scrape and send MailChimp campaigns via the MailChimp API v3.
 These scripts have nothing to do with the design or content of the newsletters.
 Those templates can be edited at /rg/pages/newsletters/news.csp || football.csp.

 Additional notes can be found in tracker#617.